 Employee expense reimbursement makes up for a large portion of the work for finance teams worldwide.
-Ask any finance manager and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
-Done right, it will save you money, effort, time and will create a great employee experience leading to happier and productive teams.
+Ask any finance manager, and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
+Done right, it will save you money, effort, and time and will create a great employee experience, leading to happier and more productive teams.

-A process this important must be understood properly before you get to implement it.
-So, we have put together this guide that will walk you through types of employee expenses, IRS guidelines, and the best practices to manage expense reimbursement like a pro.
-Read on and if you like it, and do share in your network.
+A process this important must be understood properly before you implement it.
+So, we have put together this guide that will walk you through types of expenses, IRS guidelines, and the best practices to manage employee expense reimbursement like a pro.

-When an employee pays out of her pocket by cash or by using her personal credit card during business meetings, business travel, or any other business-related activity, the employer has to pay that money back to the employee.
+When employees pay for business travel expenses or other work-related expenditures out of their pocket, the employer has to pay that money back to the employee.
 This process is known as expense reimbursement.

 Expenses made by an employee can be reimbursable or non-reimbursable, as categorized in your company’s expense policy.